monhh/monhh/README.md

-# Hello I'm Mon Hh✨
+# Hello I'm Mon P.Tell
-living in the Atlantic Ocean of Northwest Spain 🌊

-I work as:
-- **Web Developer**
-- **Electronic Developer**

-I'm also a Sound Engineer and Video Editor

-making **Generative Audio and Video** designing digital instruments with these tools:
-- max/msp
-- processing
-- puredata
+** work as a web and electronic developer
+** and design digital tools to make generative audiovisuals

+** full stack javascript: node.js, react, css rwd, sql, mongodb, otherr ...

-- others ....
+** audiovisuals tools: max/msp, processing, puredata, others ....

 <!--
 **monhh/monhh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.